 His philanthropic activity has always been an important part of Sesti’s life & work.
 He is a judge and supporter to the AON Community Art Awards at the Cheese Grater tower in London.
 He is an ambassador for the Prudential Eye Awards in Singapore, member of their contemporary art awards selection committee and co-presenter of their sculpture prize held at Singapore’s Art Science Museum.
 He is also a member and supporter of the Elephant Family Charity, donating artworks to auction to support their mission of preventing the extinction of the Asian Elephant.

-"The Void features in my figurative sculpture , photography and painting, acts as a kind of portal or entrance that seeks to activate the viewers vital curiosity, heightening their awareness.
-Emptiness in my work pays tribute to outer space and the workings of the Universe at large, often understood as the ultimate void, they are in fact not empty at all but rich, complex and permeable.”
+"The Void features in my sculpture, photography and painting, acts as a portal that seeks to activate the viewers vital curiosity, heightening their awareness.
+Emptiness in my work pays tribute to outer space and the workings of the Universe at large, often understood as the ultimate void, they are in fact not empty at all but rich, complex.”